LT Theme Compatibility and Post-Update Troubleshooting

 5. Identify whether the issue affects the frontend only, the editor only, or both.

-This matters because the fix depends on the symptom.
-For example, a site that shows raw HTML separators after a Nova Blocks update is a different problem from a page that shows an Attempt recovery warning in the editor.
+The fix depends on the symptom.
+A site showing raw HTML separators after a Nova Blocks update is a different problem from a page showing an Attempt recovery warning inside the editor.

-This usually means the block markup on the page is older than the current block definition, or that a block was changed by a theme or plugin update.
+This warning usually means the block markup on the page is older than the current block definition, or that a theme or plugin update changed the block.

 1. Open the affected page in the editor.

-2. Click the Attempt recovery button on the affected block.
+2. Click Attempt recovery on the affected block.

 3. Save the page.